Men and Women in History: Great Leaders

 She has tutored and taught ancient Egyptian language at the University of Auckland, and has also tutored ancient Greek history.
 Her current research interests include ancient Kushite history and heritage, ancient Egyptian language and religion, and material culture of both societies.
 Her PhD thesis is focused on the creation and display of both royal and individual identity in the texts and artefacts of the fifth century B.C.
 Napatan king Amannote-erike.

 Matthew Trundle is Chair and Professor of the Department of Classics and Ancient History at the University of Auckland.
 He holds degrees from Nottingham and McMaster Universities and has published widely on military and social-economic aspects of the ancient world.
 Matthew’s stimulating lectures during the tour is a vital element to the success of educating participants.
-Matthew’s areas of expertise include Ancient Greek history, especially social, economic and military history) if this is correct then we will run with this one.
+Matthew’s areas of expertise include Ancient Greek history, especially social, economic and military history.